vanelslander-ecology/PredictiveEcology.org/_posts/2016-10-21-Rmarkdown-science-workflow.md

 #### Blogs

-Most blogging platfroms support markdown (by default or with additional plugins).
+Most blogging platforms support markdown (by default or with additional plugins).
 This blog renders the markdown files (generated from `.Rmd` files) we upload into HTML format with all the appropriate syntax highlighting, etc.
 It's a phenomenal way to create content locally and render the results reliably on a blog.